Mistralys/application-localization/README.md

 ````
 ### 2) Adding file source folders

-Source folders are any folders in which to search for PHP or Javascript files to analyze for translation function calls.
+This defines in which folders to search for PHP or Javascript files.
+These files will be analyzed to find all places where there are translation function calls.

 Register each folder to look in like this:

 ```php
 $source = \AppLocalize\Localization::addSourceFolder(